-If you send us the paperwork asking for reimbursement, you are asking for a coverage decision.
-To make this decision, we will check to see if the medical care you paid for is a covered service.
+If you want us to reimburse you for a Medicare service or item or you are asking us to pay a health care provider for a Medicaid service or item you paid for, you will ask us to make this coverage decision.
+We will check to see if the medical care you paid for is a covered service.
 We will also check to see if you followed all the rules for using your coverage for medical care.